Hot yoga Asheville NC blog cover photo, which shows two popular hot yoga studios in the city

 Non heated yoga class at West Asheville Yoga studio

-Another great option for non-heated yoga classes in Asheville is West Asheville Yoga, which is a small boutique studio that gets glowing reviews.
-This studio supports the community by providing a sliding scale pricing model, similar to Asheville Community Yoga, and a variety of classes from vinyasa to yin.
+This studio supports the local community by providing a sliding scale pricing model, similar to Asheville Community Yoga, and a variety of classes from vinyasa to yin.

 Lauren Kessel